hyperledger/aries-rfcs/features/0023-did-exchange/README.md

   "@id": "12345678900987654321",
   "~thread": {
-    "thid": "<The Thread ID is the Message ID (@id) of the first message in the thread>", "pthid": "<The Parent Thread ID of the Out-of-Band invitation>" }
+    "thid": "<The Thread ID is the Message ID (@id) of the first message in the thread>", "pthid": "<pthid used in request message>"
   }
+}
 ```

-The `pthid` is required in this message, even if present in the `request` method.
+The `pthid` is required in this message, and must be identical to the `pthid` used in the `request` message.

 After a message is sent, the *invitee* in the `complete` state.
 Receipt of a message puts the *inviter* into the `complete` state.